 How can you spot a complication after you have been discharged home from your colonoscopy?

 - Abdominal pain: You may have some abdominal cramps following a colonoscopy.
 This is often due to the air used to inflate the colon during the procedure.
 You should not hold unto any gas or flatus.
 You should pass gas as much as possible.
 If you have persistent abdominal pain or cramps or if your pain is getting worse, you should contact your doctor immediately.
-This may be a sign of perforation.
+This may be a sign of a tear in the colon, also known as perforation.

 - Fever: If you develop fever (temperature above 100.4 F) or chills after your colonoscopy, call your doctor.
 This may be a sign of infection.